-Embry-Riddle offers a range of continued education programs, corporate training, seminars, and workshops for individuals and organizations in the aviation and aerospace industry.
-For more information about these specialized professional development courses, visit Professional Education
+Embry-Riddle offers a range of continued education courses and course programs for individuals and organizations in the aviation and aerospace industry.
+For more information about these specialized professional development courses, visit Professional Education.

 Students from the applied research disciplines may work for distinguished companies like The Boeing Company, NASA, NavSea, General Motors, Gulfstream, and Lockheed Martin, to name only a few.
 Your education and your career goals will be your guide, but you can expect to find an abundance of challenging and rewarding opportunities.